branner-non-code/notes/CONTENT/Git/Useful_Git_patterns.md

         git branch branch_name

+ 1. To list all branches, including remotes:

+        git branch -a

+ 1. To find out how the current branch differs from the remote master:

+        git diff remotes/origin/master

+   or

+        git diff remotes/origin/master..current_branch

  1. To work within an existing branch or to return to the master branch:

         git checkout branch_name